The objective of the firmware presented in this article is to provide an example which would implement the following functionality:

 ret = aci_gap_set_io_capability (IO_CAP_NO_INPUT_NO_OUTPUT); ret = aci_gap_set_authentication_requirement (BONDING, MITM_PROTECTION_NOT_REQUIRED, SC_IS_SUPPORTED, KEYPRESS_IS_NOT_SUPPORTED, 7, 16, USE_FIXED_PIN_FOR_PAIRING, 123456, STATIC_RANDOM_ADDR);

-I wanted to bond using “Just Works” scheme, but this particular set of calls above made paring process behave very odd.
+I wanted to bond using the “Just-Works” scheme, but this particular set of calls above made pairing process behave very oddly.
 I was able to scan for my device (still using nRF connect), and to bond (… -> bond), but it would not appear on the “bonded” list as it usually happened:

 Remarks / TODOs:

 - My peripheral’s (BlueNRG) name isn’t shown int the “Scanned” list in nRF connect, and I don’t know how to fix this.